bigskysoftware/htmx/www/essays/locality-of-behaviour.md

 * [DRY - Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

   Software developers typically strive to avoid redundancy in their code or data.
-This as come to be called "Staying DRY", i.e. Don't Repeat Yourself.
+This has come to be called "Staying DRY", i.e. Don't Repeat Yourself.
 Like other software design principles this, on its own, is a good thing.  htmx, for example, allows you to place many attributes on parent elements in a DOM and avoid repeating these attributes on children.
 This is a violation of LoB, in favor of DRY, and such tradeoffs need to be made judiciously by developers.